tony722/Crestron-AmazonFireTV-IRUSB/Readme.md

   Port: 9093d

 ## Download
-Use your glt client to clone this archive, or simply [click here to download](https://github.com/tony722/Crestron-AmazonFireTV-IRUSB/archive/master.zip).
+Use your glt client to clone this repository, or simply [click here to download](https://github.com/tony722/Crestron-AmazonFireTV-IRUSB/archive/master.zip).

 ## Support
 For (paid) support on your installation or custom modifications to this driver, you may contact me via my website: